eLsavation/Viewer-Log-File/README.md

 # Viewer Log File 🔍📄

 Welcome to **Viewer Log File**!
 A simple and efficient tool to view and analyze log files with ease.
-This project allows you to explore and filter log data quickly, helping you manage and debug your applications in no time. 🚀
+This project allows you to explore log data quickly, helping you manage and debug your applications in no time. 🚀

 ## Features 🌟